 What does affordable coverage mean to you?

-But if your employer offers health insurance that is equal to or less than 9.5% of your income, you can’t claim the tax credit if you buy through the Marketplace instead, a choice you might make if purchasing a policy there would be less expensive or offers better coverage than your employer-sponsored options.
+But if your employer offers health insurance that is equal to or less than 9.5% of your income, you can’t claim the premium tax credit if you buy through the Marketplace instead, a choice you might make if purchasing a policy there would be less expensive or offers better coverage than your employer-sponsored options.

 There’s a family affordability glitch